sagnikmitra/covid-dashboard/README.md

-# covid-dashboard
+# Covid-Dashboard-Streamlit
-A Streamlit Based Covid Dashboard
+A Streamlit based python Application for Covid Dashboard with Real Time Data Access categorized by State, District or Country